Bobrovka (air base)

-Bobrovka is a military air base in Samara Oblast, Russia.
+Bobrovka was a military air base in Samara Oblast, Russia, and is now a civilian airfield.
 It is located 39 km east of the city of Samara.
-The base largely served the interceptor air defense role for the Soviet Air Force, and was in the Sverdlovsk Air Defense District.
+The base largely served the interceptor role for the Soviet Air Defence Force, and from 1960 was part of 4th Independent Air Defence Army.

+Currently, it is not used as a military airfield, in fact it is only a sports airfield - since 2000, the Samara regional flying club of the Russian DOSAAF has been based there.

+Near the airfield there is the village of Oktyabrsky, which is part of the rural settlement of Bobrovka, which previously served as a military townlet to accommodate military personnel from military units based at the airfield, as well as their families.

-Bobrovka had been observed by 1957 by Western Lockheed U-2 overflights.
+Bobrovka had been observed by 1957 by U.S. Lockheed U-2 overflights.
 A 1974 US satellite mission identified up to 89 swept-wing aircraft, most of which were likely Sukhoi Su-9 (NATO: Fishpot) aircraft.
 By 1981 the interceptor regiment was one of four in the USSR still operating the Su-9.

 Bobrovka became the Soviet Union's primary storage facility for the aging Su-9, and by 1981 at least 243 Su-9 aircraft were observed parked at Bobrovka.

 The base was home to the: